phirebase/quicktags-for-wp/readme.md

 1. screenshot-1.png

 == Changelog ==

+= 1.4.4 =
+- Added dependency check for the Classic Editor plugin, ensuring it is active and displaying a warning if not.
+- Implemented language support, including the `quicktags-for-wp` text domain and preparation of the `.pot` file.
+- Updated the plugin header to include Text Domain for translation support.

 = 1.4.3 =
 - Updated code to comply with WordPress Coding Standards using PHPCS.
-Updated assets images.

 = 1.4.2 =
 - Fixed header placement and added PayPal donate link.